 Feng shui does have some schools, including the Four Pillars of Destiny School, for example, that practice a form of divination, meaning predicting one's future based on specific patterns and rhythms that are personal to each individual.

 In general, though, the beauty and power of feng shui are in sensing the energy of each and every place and maximizing its potential for the benefit of people who live and work there.
 Feng shui cures and tips are employed to create homes and business with vibrant, alive energy, which in turns nurtures the personal energy of people who inhabit those spaces.

 This power of feng shui to identify and transform any place into a high-energy, harmonious place is the reason why feng shui is so popular all over the world.
 The right application of feng shui is definitely very healing because one heals not only the energy of a place but also his or her energy in the process of applying feng shui.

-So, the reason feng shui and geomancy cannot be considered one and the same thing today is because feng shui evolved into a very practical body of knowledge with a variety of specific tools and tips.
+So, the reason feng shui and geomancy cannot be considered one and the same thing today is that feng shui evolved into a very practical body of knowledge with a variety of specific tools and tips.
 Yet, the roots of feng shui sure go deep into the mysteries of geomancy.

 Ultimately, human life in itself is a mystery, a deep mystery that geomancers have been trying to access since ancient times.
 Feng shui looks into this mystery by offering specific tips and practical solutions to make one's life better and more meaningful.
 Can one say that Geomancy originated in China or in Europe?
 Definitely not.
 All cultures have a form of geomancy or divination, many of them by using various tools to read the earth signs; so geomancy would go as far back as the first human cultures on earth.